General Neurology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-High-pressure neurologic syndrome is a condition encountered in deep-sea diving beyond a depth of 100 meters and is characterized by several neurologic, as well psychiatric, symptoms and signs.
-The effects are primarily due to excessive atmospheric pressure on different structures in the central nervous system.
-Neurophysiological and neurochemical changes, based on animal experimental studies, are described.
-This syndrome needs to be differentiated from inert gas narcosis, decompression sickness, and oxygen poisoning.
-No definite treatment exists, but barbiturates, anticonvulsant drugs, anesthetics, as well as nonanesthetic compounds have been used in management of this syndrome.
+High-pressure neurologic syndrome is a condition encountered in deep-sea diving beyond a depth of 100 meters and is characterized by several neurologic and psychiatric symptoms and signs.
+The effects are primarily due to excessive atmospheric pressure on different CNS structures.
+This syndrome should be differentiated from inert gas narcosis, decompression sickness, and oxygen poisoning.
+No definite treatment exists, but barbiturates, anticonvulsant drugs, and anesthetics have been used in the management of this syndrome.

 • Clinical features of high-pressure neurologic syndrome vary according to the depth (beyond 100 meters) and the gas mixture used. | |